brown-ccv/ccv-website-nuxt/README.md

 ## Testing build set up

-In deployment, the dynamic routes are served by Firebase fuctions.
+In deployment, the dynamic routes are served by Firebase functions.
 To simulate this behavior, we need to run through the entire build process, which asks Nuxt to generate the static routes and firebase to emulate the functions

 ```
 npm install -g firebase-tools #if needed